Finally, science has proven what we already knew: late stage pregnancy sucks and we need more personal space, so please, do not touch our bumps!

 Ask any woman in her third trimester who can’t get comfortable, while suffering insomnia and heartburn at 3am, if she’d like a cuddle and you will likely get your head bitten off.

-Yes, yes, we are all aglow at some stage on our journey of growing a new life, but there comes a point where this fades to just being over it and feeling like a beached whale, only with itchy skin.
+Yes, yes, some of us get to enjoy the luxury of glowing while on our pregnancy journey, quietly thrilled at the wonder of it all.
+But there comes a point where this fades to just being over it and feeling like a beached whale, with itchy skin.

 MORE Signs of Pregnancy